 What does a Nail Technician do?

-Nail professionals can treat the natural nails of the hand and feet as well as add on acrylic nails, gel coverings, or silk strengthener.
-After these treatments, these nails can have a simple polish, a French manicure or a decorative airbrush design applied.
+Nail professionals can treat the natural nails of the hands and feet as well as add on acrylic nails, gel coverings, or a silk strengthener.
+After these treatments, the nails can have a simple polish, a French manicure or a decorative airbrush design applied.
 Small jewelry and decals can also be added if the customer is so inclined.

-What does it take to be a Nail Technician ?
+How to become a Nail Technician